 It has particular advantages for customer experience since it allows problems to be anticipated and acted upon quickly to stop them from becoming critical incidents.

 The airline needs to incorporate real-time data into its approach for its mobile channel.
-Mobile application development has leapt forward in recent years and there is a choice of ready-built apps, plugins or APIs that allow real-time data to be sourced from the device or pushed to it.
-With most airlines already using mobile apps, it can be a relatively short step to enhance the functionality.
+Mobile application development has leaped forward in recent years and there is a choice of ready-built apps, plugins or APIs that allow real-time data to be sourced from the device or pushed to it.
+With most airlines already using mobile apps, it can be a relatively short step to enhance functionality.

 Information from social media is another valuable input – unhappy customers often resort to that channel at the first sign of a problem – but storage and analytical techniques must be able to cope with this type of unstructured data.

 Traditionally, many business rules are applied by frontline staff, but real-time data needs fast action, achieved through automated rules.